Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Background

-\paragraph{Depth-limited Solving} We denote $H_i(h)$ the sequence of player $i$'s information states and actions on the path to a history $h$.
+\paragraph{Depth-limited Solving - Figure~\ref{fig:subgames}} We denote $H_i(h)$ the sequence of player $i$'s information sets and actions on the path to a history $h$.
 Two histories $h, h'$ where player $i$ does not act are in the same \textit{augmented information set} $I_i$ if $H_i(h) = H_i(h')$.
-We partition the game histories into \textbf{public states} $PS_i \subset H$, which are closed under the membership within the augmented information sets of all players. \textbf{Trunk} is a set of histories $T \subset H$, closed under prefixes and public states. \textbf{Subgame} $S \subset H$ is a forest of trees closed under extensions and public states. \textbf{Range} of a player $i$ is a probability distribution over his information sets in some public state $PS_i$, given we reached the $PS_i$. \textbf{Value function} is a function that takes the public state and both players' ranges as input and outputs values for each information set in the public state for both players.
+We partition the game histories into \textbf{public states} $PS \subset H$, which are closed under the membership within the augmented information sets of all players. \textbf{Trunk} is a set of histories $T \subset H$, closed under prefixes and public states. \textbf{Subgame} $S \subset H$ is a forest of trees with all the roots starting in one public state.
+It is closed under public states, and the trees can end in terminal public states or often end after a number of moves or rounds in the game. \textbf{Range} of a player $i$ is a probability distribution over his information sets in some public state $PS_i$, given we reached the $PS_i$. \textbf{Value function} is a function that takes the public state and both players' ranges as input and outputs values for each information set in the public state for both players.
 We assume using an approximation of an \textbf{optimal value function}, which is a value function returning the values of using some NE after the depth-limit. \textbf{Subgame partitioning} $\mathcal{P}$ is a partitioning that splits the game into trunk and subgames into multiple different levels based on some depth-limit or other factors (domain knowledge).
-Subgame partitioning can be naturally created using the formalism of factored-observation stochastic games. \cite{kovavrik2019value}.
-We denote by $u_i(\sigma)^T_V$ the utility for player $i$ if we use strategy profile $\sigma$ in trunk $T$ and compute values at the depth-limit using value function $V$.
+Subgame partitioning can be naturally created using the formalism of factored-observation stochastic games \cite{kovavrik2019value}.
+By $u_i(\sigma)^T_V$, we denote the utility for player $i$ if we use strategy profile $\sigma$ in trunk $T$ and compute values at the depth-limit using value function $V$.
+When resolving a subgame with just the ranges, there are no guarantees on the resulting exploitability of the strategy in the full game, and the exploitability can rise significantly \cite{burch2014solving}.
+To address the issue, artificially constructed games called \textbf{gadgets} are used to limit the increase in exploitability.
+They do it by adding nodes to the top of the subgame, which simulates that the opponent is allowed to deviate from its strategy in an already solved game.